Kurt Vonnegut: Struggling writer

 After Player Piano, Vonnegut continued to sell short stories to various magazines.
 Contracted to produce a second novel (which eventually became Cat's Cradle), he struggled to complete it, and the work languished for years.
 In 1954, the couple had a third child, Nanette.
-With a growing family and no financially successful novels yet, Vonnegut's short stories helped to sustain the family, though he frequently needed to find additional sources of income as well.
+With a growing family and no financially successful novels yet, Vonnegut's short stories helped to sustain the family, though he frequently needed to find additional sources of income.
 In 1957, he and a partner opened a Saab automobile dealership on Cape Cod, but it went bankrupt by the end of the year.
+He designed a World War II–themed board game called "GHQ" (General Headquarters), but publishers did not buy it.

 In 1958, his sister, Alice, died of cancer two days after her husband, James Carmalt Adams, was killed in a train accident.
-The Vonneguts took in three of the Adams' young sons—James, Steven, and Kurt, aged 14, 11, and 9, respectively.
-A fourth Adams son, Peter (2), also stayed with the Vonneguts for about a year before being given to the care of a paternal relative in Georgia.
+The Vonneguts took in three of the Adamses' young sons—James, Steven, and Kurt, aged 14, 11, and 9, respectively.
+A fourth Adams son, Peter, age 2, also stayed with the Vonneguts for about a year before being given to the care of a paternal relative in Georgia.

 Grappling with family challenges, Vonnegut continued to write, publishing novels vastly dissimilar in terms of plot.

-The Sirens of Titan (1959) features a Martian invasion of Earth, as experienced by a bored billionaire Malachi Constant.
-He meets Winston Rumfoord, an aristocratic space traveler, who is virtually omniscient but stuck in a time warp that allows him to appear on Earth every 59 days.
-The billionaire learns that his actions and the events of all of history are determined by a race of robotic aliens from the planet Tralfamadore, who need a replacement part that can only be produced by an advanced civilization in order to repair their spaceship and return home—human history has been manipulated to produce it.
+The Sirens of Titan (1959) features a Martian invasion of Earth as experienced by a bored billionaire, Malachi Constant.
+He meets Winston Niles Rumfoord, an aristocratic space traveler, who is virtually omniscient but stuck in a time warp that causes him to appear on Earth only every 59 days.
+The billionaire learns that his actions and the events of all of history are determined by a race of robotic aliens from the planet Tralfamadore, who need a replacement part that can only be produced by an advanced civilization in order to repair their spaceship and return home.
+Human history has been manipulated to produce it.
 Some human structures, such as the Kremlin, are coded signals from the aliens to their ship as to how long it may expect to wait for the repair to take place.
 Reviewers were uncertain what to think of the book, with one comparing it to Offenbach's opera The Tales of Hoffmann.